Season 1 · Episode 8Aired April 19, 2026⚠ Cliffhanger

 What happens in Marshals Episode 8 "Blowback"?

-Who is Randal Clegg in Marshals?
+Who is Randall Clegg in Marshals?

 Is Andrea killed in Marshals Episode 8?